The Upstate Land Conservation Fund is making a difference

 Funded Projects

-To date, the ULCF has contributed hundreds of thousands of dollars to protect important and iconic Upstate properties, some of which are listed below and many more of which are in the works.
+The ULCF has contributed more than a million dollars to protect dozens of Upstate South Carolina’s most important and iconic properties — some of which are listed below and many more of which are in the works.
 With your support, more critical lands and natural resources can be conserved.

 • Bishop Branch Pastures, Anderson County